-- (a) Non-deployable flight recorder containers shall be painted a distinctive orange colour; - (b) Non-deployable crash protected flight recorder containers shall; - (1) carry reflective material to facilitate their location; and - (2) have a device to assist in locating that recorder in water and, not later than 01 January, 2019, have securely attached an automatically activated underwater locating device operating at a frequency of 37.5 kHz that operates for a minimum of 90 days. - (c) Automatic deployable flight recorder containers shall: - (1) be painted a distinctive orange colour, however the surface visible from outside the helicopter may be of another colour; - (2) carry reflective material to facilitate their location; and - (3) have an integrated automatically activated ELT. - (d) The flight recorder systems shall be installed so that:

-the probability of damage to the recordings is minimised;
+- (a) Non-deployable flight recorder containers shall be painted a distinctive orange colour; - (b) Non-deployable crash protected flight recorder containers shall; - (1) carry reflective material to facilitate their location; and - (2) have securely attached an automatically activated underwater locating device operating at a frequency of 37.5 kHz that operates for a minimum of 90 days. - (c) Automatic deployable flight recorder containers shall: - (1) be painted a distinctive orange colour, however the surface visible from outside the helicopter may be of another colour; - (2) carry reflective material to facilitate their location; and - (3) have an integrated automatically activated ELT. - (d) The flight recorder systems shall be installed so that: - (1) the probability of damage to the recordings is minimised;